CEA-MetroCarac/PySSPFM/doc/README.md

 <p align="justify" width="100%">
 Each cartography is rendered using the functions <code>intermediate_map</code> or <code>final_map</code> (for step 4).
-Annotations are incorporated into the cartography figures generated by <code>final_map</code> through the <code>annotate</code> function in the script <code><a href="https://github.com/CEA-MetroCarac/PySSPFM/blob/main/PySSPFM/utils/map/plot.py">utils/map/plot.py</a></code>.
+Annotations are incorporated into the cartography figures generated through the <code>annotate</code> function in the script <code><a href="https://github.com/CEA-MetroCarac/PySSPFM/blob/main/PySSPFM/utils/map/plot.py">utils/map/plot.py</a></code>.
 These annotations include the positions of all measurement points and the probe's trajectory directions.
 Furthermore, the determination of x and y-axis values is accomplished (for original or interpolated cartographies) using the <code>extent</code> function in the script <code><a href="https://github.com/CEA-MetroCarac/PySSPFM/blob/main/PySSPFM/utils/map/matrix_processing.py">utils/map/matrix_processing.py</a></code>.
-The resulting figures can be saved in both 'png' and 'txt' formats using the <code>save</code> parameter.
+The resulting figures can be saved in both png and txt formats using the <code>save</code> parameter.
 </p>

 <p align="center" width="100%">